ronly2460/variational_temporal_abstraction/README.md

 * https://github.com/rahulbhalley/progressive-growing-of-gans.pytorch

 ### How to use
-1. You must push star button at the upper right of this repository
+1. You must push the star button at the upper right of this repository

 2. Edit config.toml